thomasclarke1969/documentation/integration/ios/authentication.md

 @implementation ExampleLayerController

 // The only required LYRClientDelegate method.
 Called when LayerKit receives an
 // authentication challenge.
-Method implmentation should attempt to reauthenticate
+Method implementation should attempt to re-authenticate
 // LayerKit.
 See the Layer Authentication Guide for more information on an authentication
 // challenge.
 - (void)layerClient:(LYRClient *)client didReceiveAuthenticationChallengeWithNonce:(NSString *)nonce